 Deborah talks about writing Teresa: A New Australian

-The third and final book in Deborah's cranky climate series will be released on August 6 2019.
+The third and final book in Deborah's cranky climate series was released in 2019.
 Deb’s frustration with governments not doing enough to address climate change, led to her bestselling novel, Grimsdon.
 After being harassed by kids to know more, she wrote New City and with even more harassment, she created Final Storm.
 There's a new bad guy and an old bad guy, the return of the sea monster, hoverboards, robots and a terrifying decision Griffin must face if he is to save his best friend, Isabella Charm.

 Deborah’s Talks and Workshops for Kids